 If you file a tax return with no or an unreasonable salary reported, the IRS will likely look at the return, especially as the company’s income increases.

-The best way to prevent an audit is to follow the tax laws.
-Make sure you pay proper attention to the IRS audit red flags discussed above.
-A tax professional, such as a Certified Public Accountant or Enrolled Agent, can help with these considerations.
+The best way to prevent an audit is to follow tax laws and pay attention to IRS red flags for small businesses.
+A tax professional, such as a Certified Public Accountant, can help with these considerations.